How to Fix Faulty Ford Oxygen Sensor

 - Wire brush

-Step 1: Look under the hood for any damaged or disconnected oxygen sensor wires or hoses first, because one of them could actually be the root of the problem.
-Check on locations where roadway objects could possibly hit a wire and cause it to get disconnected.
-In such a case, simply reconnect the wire.
-Also inspect those that run along hot exhaust components, as the insulation of the wires would melt when they get in contact with any of them.
-If a melted wire is found, and that it still has enough length to spare, simply remove the melted portion, splice both ends, connect the wires again, and insulate with electrical tape as necessary.
-However, if the wire is severely damaged, proceed with replacement, and then, mount it in a safer place.
+Step 1: Look under the hood for any damaged or disconnected oxygen sensor wires or hoses, because one of them could actually be the root of the problem.
+Check where roadway objects could possibly hit a wire and cause it to get disconnected.
+If there are, simply reconnect the wire.
+Also inspect those that run along hot exhaust components, as the insulation of the wires could melt when in contact with a hot surface.
+If a melted wire is found but it still has enough length to spare, simply remove the melted portion, splice both ends, connect the wires again, and insulate with electrical tape as necessary.
+However, if the wire is severely damaged, proceed with replacement, and then, mount it on a safer place.

 Step 2: When the wires are alright, one of your Ford oxygen sensors could have really malfunctioned.
-At this point, your car needs scan tool for a free diagnostic test, and identify the oxygen sensor that has gone bad.
+At this point, your car needs a scan tool for a diagnostic test to identify the oxygen sensor that has gone bad.
 The scan tool will also help you determine the exact location of the O2 sensor.

 Step 3: Ready your Ford for removal of the sensor.
 Jack it up, and secure it in place with jack stands under the frame.

 Step 6: If there are still some sediments that are left, soak the metal end of the Ford oxygen sensor in gasoline overnight.
-And then, dry it with a clean cloth.
+Then, dry it with a clean cloth.